 Just remember – fruit is nature’s candy, so enjoy it… in moderation.

-So now that we’ve covered some of the reasons blueberries are so good for you – let’s get baking the delicious…
+So now that we’ve covered some of the reasons blueberries are so good for you – let’s talk about a few more of the powerhouse ingredients in this decadent breakfast treat.

 Dr. G’s Wheat-Free Blueberry Pancake.